juju/docs/src/en/charms-destroy.md

-Title: Removing applications, units, and machines in Juju
+Title: Removing applications, units, and machines
+TODO:  Elaborate on "restore purposes"

 # Removing applications, units, and machines

-Juju can sanely and efficiently remove something when you no longer need it.
 This section looks at how to remove applications, units, and machines.
 To remove a model see the [models documentation][models].
 To remove a controller, see the [controllers documentation][controllers].

-## Removing an application
+## Removing applications

-Once an application is no longer required it can be removed with:
+An application can be removed with:

 ```bash
 juju remove-application <application-name>